Right to be forgotten: European Union and United Kingdom

 If Google refuses a request to delink material, Europeans can appeal to their local data protection agency.
-As of May 2015, the British Data Protection Agency had treated 184 such complaints, and overturned Google's decision in about a quarter of those.
-If Google fails to comply with a Data Protection Agency decision, it can face legal action.
+As of May 2015, the British Information Commissioner's Office (ICO) had treated 184 such complaints, and overturned Google's decision in about a quarter of those.
+If Google fails to comply with a decision of the ICO, it can face legal action.

 In July 2014, in the early stages of Google's effort to comply with the court ruling, legal experts questioned whether Google's widely publicized delistings of a number of news articles violated the UK and EU Data Protection Directive, since in implementing the Directive, Google is required to weigh the damage to the person making the request against any public interest in the information being available.
 Google indeed acknowledged that some of its search result removals, affecting articles that were of public interest, were incorrect, and reinstated the links a week later.
 Commentators like Charles Arthur, technology editor of The Guardian, and Andrew Orlowski of The Register noted that Google is not required to comply with removal requests at all, as it can refer requests to the information commissioner in the relevant country for a decision weighing the respective merits of public interest and individual rights.

 Google notifies websites that have URLs delinked, and various news organizations, such as BBC, have published lists of delinked articles.
 Complainants have been named in news commentary regarding those delinkings.
-In August 2015 the British Data Protection Agency issued an enforcement action requiring Google to delink some of these more recent articles from searches for a complainant's name, after Google refused to do so.
+In August 2015 the ICO issued an enforcement action requiring Google to delink some of these more recent articles from searches for a complainant's name, after Google refused to do so.
 Google complied with the request.
 Some academics have criticized news organizations and Google for their behavior.

 In July 2015, Google accidentally revealed data on delinkings that "shows 95% of Google privacy requests are from citizens out to protect personal and private information – not criminals, politicians and public figures."

-This data leak caused serious social consequences for Google as the public expressed their outrage and fear over the information that was recently made public.
-Though only 5% of requests were made by criminals, politicians, and public figures, the content removed was what sparked the most fear.
-In particular, one request for data removal was from a British doctor requesting to have 50 links removed on past botched medical procedures.
+Only 5% of requests were made by criminals, politicians, and public figures.
+One request for data removal was from a British doctor requesting to have 50 links removed on past botched medical procedures.
 Google agreed to remove three search results containing his personal information.
-The public voiced their outrage stating that removing such information can be used for manipulation and could lead to innocent people making uninformed decisions.
-Google responded to the public outrage by saying that when removing content they consider both the right of the individual and public interest.